CyberIQ-ai-llc/Vulnscan/README.md

 It is a combination of Python and Bash scripts that automatically determine your IP address, CIDR, broadcast address, gateway, and network address for internal scans.

+External_vulnscan will scan an external IP address or web application.

 When finished, Vulnscan will display the output of the Nmap/Vulners scan in a web browser.